WolfSchlegel/openmrs-core/liquibase/README.md

 Liquibase snapshots need to be created...

 1. when a **new minor or major version** of OpenMRS is created (such as 2.3.x or 3.0.x), new snapshot files need to be generated for the **previous** versions.
+The new snapshot files are added to

+    * `org/openmrs/liquibase/snapshots/schema-only` and
+    * `org/openmrs/liquibase/snapshots/core-data`

+   in the OpenMRS **master branch**.
+Do not forget to include the version number in the change log filenames.

+   Liquibase updates introduced with the new version are added to

+    * `org/openmrs/liquibase/updates`

-The new snapshot files are added to a new subfolder `liquibase-snapshots/<previous version>/` in the OpenMRS **master branch**.
-Liquibase updates introduced with the new version are added to `liquibase-updates/<new version>/liquibase-update-to-latest.xml`.
-The examples for the (hypothetic) OpemMRS version 2.7.x further above illustrates the different version numbers to use for the new folders.
+   The examples for the (hypothetic) OpemMRS version 4.7.x further above illustrates the different version numbers to use for the new change log files.

 2. when a **database change is added to an existing minor or major version**, the snapshot files of later versions need to be updated so that they include the change.